Create Orders

 The following CreateOrder request creates an order using catalog items.
 The request specifies one line item with an optional modifier.

-To test the scenario, you need an item (such as coffee) with one or more variations (such as small and large) and an item modifier (such as sugar and milk) in your catalog.
+To test this scenario, you need an item with one or more variations (such as small and large) and an item modifier (such as sugar and milk) in your item library.
 For more information, see Build a Simple Catalog.

-In addition to your credentials (access token), update the request by providing catalog_object_id values (for both the line item and modifier) and a location_id.
+In addition to adding your access token, update the following example request by providing catalog_object_id values from your item library (for both the line item and modifier) and your location_id:

 Create order

-A line item can optionally have one or more modifiers.
+A line item can have one or more modifiers.
 In the preceding example, the order contains a line item with a quantity of 1.
-The line item has a modifier, which has its own quantity field.
+The line item can have a modifier, which has its own quantity field.

 Link to section